matteoferfoglia/Information-Retrieval-System/README.md

 (for stemming you can use a library)
 - You can implement spelling correction.
 - Evaluate the system on a set of test queries.

+## Presentation
+The repository contains a detailed [presentation](Presentation-IRSystem-BooleanModel.pdf) about the system.